-Born in upstate New York to folksinging back-to-the-land hippie parents.
-His dad used to chop wood with neighbor Garth Hudson of the Band and literally built the floor that Bob Dylan stood on at manager Albert Grossman’s Bearsville studios in Woodstock, NY).
-His mom heard Pete Seeger and Joan Baez play when they filmed a TV show in her uncles living room in Boston and dated one of the Chambers Brothers before she met his dad), and weaned on a diet of Jackson Browne and Toots and the Maytals, some of Forest’s earliest memories are of his dad playing “Poncho and Lefty” by Townes Van Zandt and his mom singing Elizabeth Cotton’s “Freight Train”.
+Forest Sun was born in upstate New York to folksinging back-to-the-land hippie parents.
+His dad used to chop wood with neighbor Garth Hudson of the Band and literally built the floor that Bob Dylan stood on at manager Albert Grossman’s Bearsville studios in Woodstock, NY.
+His mom heard Pete Seeger and Joan Baez play when they filmed a TV show in her uncles living room in Boston and dated one of the Chambers Brothers before she met his dad.
+Weaned on a diet of Jackson Browne and Toots and the Maytals, some of Forest’s earliest memories are of his dad playing “Poncho and Lefty” by Townes Van Zandt and his mom singing Elizabeth Cotton’s “Freight Train”.
 Forest wrote songs with Rory Block when he was six years old, learned to juggle with WavyGravy when he was 9, and studied drumming with the late African master percussionist Babatunde Olatunji as a teenager.
 In college he played in a band with SNL star Maya Rudolph.
 They opened for No Doubt at the Catalyst in Santa Cruz before Forest left to study art in Spain.

 A pioneer of the DIY movement he recorded his first record in his bedroom in San Francisco with bassist Seth Ford Young (Tom Waits, Edward Sharpe) and toured Europe for the first time, including playing at the Rally on Dam Square in Amsterdam for the Tibetan Freedom Concert where he first met Ben Harper, Alanis Morrisette and Thom Yorke.

-Forest is also a visual artist and his original paintings and prints have been shown at the Sala Lola Anglada in Barcelona, Spain, The Sebastopol Center for The Arts, and the Marin Museum of Contemporary Art.
+Forest is also a visual artist and his original paintings and prints have in exhibitions at the Sala Lola Anglada in Barcelona, Spain, The Sebastopol Center for The Arts, and the Marin Museum of Contemporary Art.